The Rundown

 - Doesn’t contain as many fatty acids as others

-We love the great quality ingredients in Honest Kitchen Human-Grade Dog Food.
+Your dog will surely love the quality of ingredients found in the Honest Kitchen Human Grade Dog Food.

 click to see more